williamseipp/scripts/readme.md

-This is a temporary backup of various scripts and solutions for work and personal projects.
+This is a *temporary* backup of various scripts for work and personal projects.